carpentries/lesson-development-training/episodes/lesson-content.md

 Now that we have completed the basic configuration of a lesson site, it is time to move on and look at where the actual lesson content will be written.

+As we have seen previously, lesson content is composed using Markdown (or R Markdown), a lightweight markup language that simplifies the formatting of plain text.
+While Markdown provides structured elements like headings, lists, links, images, and code blocks, the Workbench enhances this by allowing the creation of additional structured text blocks that visually stand out from standard paragraphs on lesson websites.
+These elements, known as *fenced divs*, will be demonstrated shortly.

+Let's start by writing out lesson's home page.

 ## Lesson Home Page

 The "home page" of a lesson is created from the `index.md` file: